adobe/aio-lib-java/aem/core_aem/README.md

 ### `aio.encoded.pkcs8`

 `aio.encoded.pkcs8` configuration value is associated with your Adobe Developer Console private key.
-It is a string: your private key in a pkcs8 format, base64 encoded, here is how to generate it.
+It is a string: your private key in a pkcs8 format, base64 encoded, here is how to generate it:

 First, convert your private key to a PKCS8 format, use the following command: